yshmarov/yshmarov.github.io/_posts/2023-03-16-whats-new-in-rails.md

 ### Rails 7

+Gems for encrypting database table attributes like [attr_encrypted](https://github.com/attr-encrypted/attr_encrypted) got replaced with [Active Record Encryption](https://edgeguides.rubyonrails.org/active_record_encryption.html).

-Not much on the backend, but a lot of changes to the frontend!
+Not so many changes in the backend, but a lot of changes to the frontend!

 Webpacker was good for it's time.
 A nessesary evil.
 Now, the frontend has evolved and Rails 7 offers new approaches to importing new JS packages out of the box: **Importmaps** and **JS/CSS bundling**.
 Importmaps is default in new Rails apps, but it can have troubling importing CSS; this technology is still developing.
 JS/CSS bundling very good and used in most projects.